shakesco/shakesco-docs/content/docs/autopayments/checkout.md

 ## Easily accept auto-payments on Ethereum

-Shakespay Checkout simplifies the process of receiving recurring payments.
+Shakesco Checkout simplifies the process of receiving recurring payments.
 You can either embed it directly into your website or redirect users to complete their checkout.
 With support for over 300 currencies, you can receive payments from anywhere in the world.
 We now accept both one-time payments and recurring payments.

 <div
 style="display: flex;">